fkie-cad/friTap/EXAMPLE.md

 ```

 ## Extracting a pcap with sllinterceptor
-The first way is to directly tell sslinterceptor write all traffic to a pcap file.
+The first way is to directly tell sslinterceptor to write all traffic to a pcap file.
 To do this with flipboard, use the following command:

 `python sslinterceptor.py flipboard.app -spawn -pcap flipboard.pcap`